cowbell/cordova-plugin-geofence/README.md

 All methods returning promises, but you can also use standard callback functions.

-For listening of geofence transistion you can override receiveTransition method
+For listening of geofence transistion you can override onTransitionReceived method
-- `window.geofence.receiveTransition(geofences)`
+- `window.geofence.onTransitionReceived(geofences)`

 ## Constants